-In contrast, propositions that sustain QALY arithmetic receive strong endorsement.
-The claim that the QALY is a ratio measure is endorsed at $p = 0.85$ ($+1.75$).
-The proposition that QALYs can be aggregated is endorsed at the same level.
-These values indicate doctrinal commitment rather than empirical inference.
-The QALY is treated as a ratio quantity because the framework requires it to be so.
+In contrast, propositions that support QALY arithmetic receive strong endorsement.
+The claim that the QALY is a ratio measure registers at $p = 0.85$ ( $+1.75$ ).
+The proposition that QALYs can be aggregated receives the same level of reinforcement.
+These values do not reflect empirical demonstration.
+They reflect doctrinal necessity.
+The QALY must be treated as a ratio measure or the HTAi enterprise collapses.

-The acceptance of negative values on purported ratio scales reinforces this doctrinal structure.
+The endorsement of negative values on purported ratio scales further reveals the depth of epistemic inversion.
 The proposition that ratio measures can have negative values is endorsed at $p = 0.85$ (+1.75).
-This position directly contradicts the defining property of ratio measurement, namely the existence of a true zero representing the absence of the attribute.
-Yet within CADTH/CDA discourse, states worse than dead are treated as analytically routine.
-The contradiction generates no epistemic tension because the axioms that would render it incoherent are not operative within the system.
+This directly contradicts the defining property of ratio measurement: a true zero representing absence of the attribute.
+Yet within HTAi discourse, "states worse than dead" are treated as routine analytic constructs.
+The contradiction generates no tension because the axioms that would render it incoherent are not recognized.

-Preference-based instruments play a central role in this knowledge base.
+Preference-based instruments play a central role in sustaining this structure.
 The proposition that EQ-5D preference algorithms create interval measures is endorsed at $p = 0.80$ (+1.40).
-This reflects the agency's reliance on valuation as a surrogate for measurement.
-Preference elicitation is assumed to transform ordinal health state descriptions into quantitative magnitudes without specification of an invariant transformation model.

-Similarly, the belief that summated subjective instrument responses create ratio measures is strongly reinforced at $p = 0.85$ (+1.75).
-This finding confirms that CADTH/CDA does not distinguish between scoring and measurement.
-The act of producing a number is treated as sufficient evidence of quantification.
+This reflects HTAi's consistent promotion of preference-based outcomes as quantitative measures suitable for arithmetic.
+Valuation is treated as transformation.
+Preference is treated as magnitude.
+Similarly, the strong endorsement of the proposition that summated subjective responses create ratio measures confirms the absence of distinction between scoring and measurement.
+Numbers are treated as quantities by virtue of their numerical form alone.

-Against this backdrop, Rasch-related propositions collapse almost completely.
-The proposition that transforming subjective responses into interval measurement is only possible under Rasch rules registers at $p = 0.10$ (-2.20).
-The claim that the Rasch logit ratio scale is the only defensible basis for latent-trait measurement falls to the same level.
-The equivalence between Rasch axioms and representational measurement theory collapses to the absolute floor at $p = 0.05$ (-2.50).

-These results do not indicate rejection of Rasch measurement.
-They indicate absence.
-Rasch theory does not function as a conceptual reference point within CADTH/CDA methodological guidance.
-It is not debated, critiqued, or contrasted with preference-based approaches.
-It is simply not present.
+Against this background, the collapse of Rasch-related propositions is decisive.
+The claim that transforming subjective responses into interval measurement is only possible under Rasch rules registers at $p = 0.10$ (-2.20).
+The proposition that the Rasch logit ratio scale provides the only defensible basis for latent-trait measurement collapses to the same level.
+The equivalence between Rasch axioms and representational measurement theory reaches the absolute floor at $p = 0.05$ (-2.50).
+These results do not indicate rejection following evaluation.
+They indicate epistemic absence.
+Rasch measurement does not function as a conceptual reference point within HTAi activities.
+It is not debated, challenged, or contrasted.
+It is not part of the discourse.

-The proposition that latent traits are defined by possession rather than valuation likewise collapses to $p = 0.10$ (-2.20).
-This reveals a fundamental conceptual displacement.
-CADTH/CDA does not conceptualize outcomes as attributes possessed by patients.
-Outcomes are instead represented as values assigned to hypothetical health states by populations.
-Measurement is replaced by valuation.
+The proposition that the outcome of interest for latent traits is possession of that trait likewise collapses to $p = 0.10$ (-2.20).
+This reveals a fundamental displacement of the object of inquiry.
+HTAi discourse does not conceptualize outcomes as attributes possessed by individuals.
+Instead, it treats outcomes as values assigned to hypothetical states through social preference elicitation.
+Measurement of persons is replaced by valuation of descriptions.
+This distinction is crucial.
+Measurement concerns empirical attributes of individuals.
+Valuation concerns judgments of observers.
+HTAi systematically conflates the two, treating preference scores as if they were measures of health.

-This displacement explains the strong endorsement of reference-case simulation as a source of evidentiary claims.
+The endorsement of reference-case simulation as a source of falsifiable claims further stabilizes this system.
 The proposition that reference-case simulations generate falsifiable claims is endorsed at $p = 0.85$ (+1.75).
-Modeled futures are treated as empirical evidence despite the absence of observable referents.
-Falsifiability is redefined as internal sensitivity analysis rather than external empirical testing.

-Although the proposition that non-falsifiable claims should be rejected registers modestly higher at $p = 0.25$ (-1.15), this value reflects rhetorical acknowledgment rather than operational enforcement.
-In practice, the agency's evaluative framework depends on claims that cannot be empirically verified or replicated.
+Modeled futures are treated as evidence despite lacking observable referents.
+Falsifiability is redefined as internal sensitivity analysis rather than confrontation with empirical data.
+Although the proposition that non-falsifiable claims should be rejected registers modestly higher at $p = 0.25$ (-1.15), this value reflects rhetorical commitment rather than operational enforcement.
+HTAi actively promotes long-term modeling as best practice while lacking any mechanism for empirical verification of its outputs.